Become a Live-in Carer

 It takes a special kind of person to be a live-in carer.
 A good carer is someone who truly cares about others and is not just earning a living.
 This is a special job, and it needs special people to do it.

-Every live-in carer gets 14 hours break away from their customer a week.
+Every live-in carer gets 14 hours break away from their client a week.
 This is usually split into 2 hours a day when the carer is relieved by another carer or a family member; but all placements and families work differently.
 When you do have time off it’s a great time to concentrate on hobbies like going to the gym, cinema or just browsing through the books in the local library.

 Whilst it is advantageous for our Carers to be able to drive, it’s not necessary to have your own car.
 The ability to drive offers flexibility on a number of levels; it gives us greater flexibility in the care packages that we can offer you.
 If you’d like to work in a more remote, rural placement, then that is more feasible if you can drive and have a car.
-It also gives you the flexibility to get out and about with your customer if their condition allows.
-If the customer still has a car, we often suggest that our Carer be added to the family insurance policy.
+It also gives you the flexibility to get out and about with your client if their condition allows.
+If the client still has a car, we often suggest that our Carer be added to the family insurance policy.

-Matching Our Customers with Our Live-In Carers
+Matching Our Clients with Our Live-In Carers

 We put a lot of effort into our matching process; we try to match on the basis of personality, location and experience.
-Experience is a big determining factor when matching a customer and carer.
+Experience is a big determining factor when matching a client and carer.
 Certain care packages and conditions will require more experience than others; we never put our carers into situations they are not equipped to handle.

 Some of our carers prefer to work in city environments, others prefer the countryside.
 Some like to be close to home and others prefer to see different parts of the country.
 We try to accommodate everyone’s preference, but we do ask for some flexibility.